PacificSport Vancouver Island’s Committment to Safe Sport

 External clients who believe PacificSport Vancouer Island staff or volunteers are in violation of the BC UCC or UCCMS should consult the Canadian Sport Helpline, and appropriate National or Provincial investigative mechanism.
 If third party investigative mechanism does not exist, external complaints should be reported to their sport organization and PacificSport Vancouver Island.

-Complaints may be made to PacificSport Vancouver Island Executive Director Catharine Edwards at island@pacificsport.com
+Complaints may be made to PacificSport Vancouver Island Executive Director Michel Woolner at ed@pacificsport.com

 Associated Policies